Neville Ethelbert Ottley

-Neville was born in Trinidad, the son of Joseph Ethelbert Ottley, a performer on numerous orchestral and folk string instruments, and Ethel Millicent Tait, a seamstress.
-His father left home when he was very young, and Neville was left in the care of his maternal grandmother, Mary Connor, at age seven when his mother died.
-He was orphaned at age eleven and a Mrs. Smith cared for him for a short time, but when some members of her family mistreated him, she worked with one of her friends, a Mr. Williams, a Seventh-day Adventist, to help him escape to his family in Port-of-Spain who cared for him in his teenage years.
+Neville was born in Trinidad, on May 17, 1914, the last of three children and younger of two sons of Joseph Ethelbert Ottley, a performer on numerous orchestral and folk string instruments, and Ethel Millicent Tait, a seamstress.
+Neville's father left home when Neville was very young, and he was raised by his maternal grandmother, Mary Connor, from age seven, when his mother died.
+He was orphaned at age eleven and a Mrs. Smith cared for him for a short time.
+But when some members of her family mistreated him, she worked with one of her friends, a Mr. Williams, a Seventh-day Adventist, to help Neville escape to his family in Port-of-Spain, who cared for him in his teenage years.

-Neville had been christened as a baby and confirmed at age twelve in the Anglican church.
-Following his introduction to the Adventist church, he was baptized at age seventeen.
-He began working while still a child, worked as a teenager at a sawmill and then studied carpentry, mechanical engineering, and architecture at a Royal Institute.
-He then taught at the Royal Victoria Institute in San Fernando, Trinidad.
+He had been christened as a baby and confirmed at age twelve in the Anglican church.
+Following his introduction to the SDA church, he was baptized at age seventeen.
+He began working while still a child, worked as a teenager at a sawmill, and then attended the Royal Institute for carpentry where he also studied mechanical engineering, and architecture.
+Following graduation, he taught at the Royal Victoria Institute in San Fernando, Trinidad.

 In 1945 Neville enrolled at Emmanuel Missionary College, now Andrews University, in Berrien Springs, Michigan, where he paid his way by working as a full-time carpenter for the school.
 He was able to bring his wife and toddler daughter, Nevilla, to the U.S. in 1947.
-While at EMC he sang in the school’s choral groups and as a soloist and with his wife, who studied piano with Perry W. Beach.
+While at EMC he sang in the school's choral groups, as a soloist, and with his wife, who studied piano with Perry W. Beach.

 While on campus, he also assisted with a pilot production of a children's radio program that became the Your Story Hour broadcast.
 Additionally, he successfully started a campus protest that led to the integration of black students and the end of discriminatory practices such as letting black students enter the cafeteria only through the back door.
 During this time the Ottleys had three children: Nevilla, born in Trinidad, and Marjory-Ann Geraldine and Myron Samuel, both born in the U.S. Beginning at this time, when they were living in a Quonset hut, and thereafter, the Ottleys would always have a piano in their home.